mahdiwf/forecastIDX/README.md

 3) Residuals: the index price is susceptible to random shocks and noise.
 Of course, this is the stock market.

 Model diagnostics

+Now, I will call plot_diagnostics to ensure that this model produces a satisfactory fit, i.e., the residuals of our model are uncorrelated and normally distributed with zero mean.

 ![image](https://github.com/mahdiwf/forecastIDX/assets/163992115/ebaf8e06-95d1-42a5-b95e-a6b4e7a6bdcf)

 It is not perfect, however, our model diagnostics suggest that the model residuals are nearly normally distributed.